rackerlabs/design-system/_component_design/table-expansion.md

 A table that includes explanatory text contains the following elements:

-- **Angle-down icon (required)**: The table row expands when the user clicks the angle-down icon.
+- **Expand (required)**: The table row expands when the user clicks the angle-down icon.
 - **Explanatory text (required)**: Explanatory text appears when the table row expands.
 Text can be a single line or can wrap to multiple lines.
+- **Supporting explanatory text (optional)**: You can add supporting text, such as the date and time a comment was updated.
-- **Angle-up icon (optional/required)**: The table row collapses when the user clicks the angle-up icon.
+- **Collapse (required)**: The table row collapses when the user clicks the angle-up icon.

 {% endcolumn %}